jspahrsummers/enemy-of-the-state/Enemy of the State.md

 }
 ```

-^ To really drive this point home, let's look at how `mutating` functions are actually implemented.
-We'll contrast our 'scale' function with a non-mutating version, seen here at the top.
+^ To really drive this point home, let’s look at how `mutating` functions are actually implemented.
+We’ll contrast our 'scale' function with a non-mutating version, seen here at the top.

 ---